art-vybor/ubuntu_space_wallpaper/README.md

 Ubuntu space wallpaper
 ======================

-Dynamic wallpaper for ubuntu which generate picture from earth satelite
+Dynamic wallpaper for ubuntu which generate fresh picture from earth satelite and update it automatically.

 Based on script of @avbop: https://gist.github.com/avbop/58a84da10b7c37f129a2